At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 Things to Keep in Mind When Choosing a Rifle Scope Under 500

-But if you are someone who needs a bit more context, worry not.
-You just need to be aware of some important things when it comes to purchasing a perfect riflescope.
+You just need to be aware of some important things when it comes to purchasing a perfect rifle scope.

 1. Quality of Construction

-You want nothing but utmost durability for your rifle scope.
-It’s best to choose scopes under 500 that are made of an aircraft-grade aluminum tube or one of durable steel.
+I’d recommend choosing scopes under 500 that are made of either an aircraft-grade aluminum tube or durable steel.

-2. Is it Weatherproof?
+2. Is It Weatherproof?

 You want to prevent moisture or any liquid from entering your gear as much as possible to maintain the integrity of your components.

-Shockproof construction helps your scope crucially withstand rugged use and heavily-recoiling calibers.
+Shockproof construction helps your scope crucially withstand rugged use and heavily recoiling calibers.

 3. Coated Lenses

-Some light is lost through reflection each time it passes through a glass-to-air surface.
-This loss can be significant in multi-element riflescopes; as much as 50 percent of the light may be lost through an uncoated lens system.
+This loss can be significant in multi-element rifle scopes; as much as 50 percent of the light transmission may be lost through an uncoated lens system.

 Lenses’ coatings also serve as resistance against abrasion and weathering.

-The terms used above such as fully-coated, multi-coated, and fully multi-coated aren’t just thrown around.
+The terms used above, such as fully-coated, multi-coated, and fully multi-coated, aren’t just thrown around.
 They actually imply different things:

 - Fully-Coated: A single layer on all exterior glass surfaces.